melezhik/Sparrow6/posts/CliAppDevelopement.md

 # Description

-CLI utils development using Bash and Sparrow
+Quick start tutorial on Sparrow automation framework.
+How to quicky develop CLI utils using Bash and Sparrow.

 # Install Sparrow

+On Alpine Linux Sparrow gets installed as apk package, on other Linuxes use `zef install Sparrow6` method, using [zef](https://github.com/ugexe/zef) package manager.

 ```bash
 sudo apk add raku-sparrow6